ChiefChingu/caterpillar-1/README.md

 This milestone 1 project is **the inception of Caterpillar.com**, a place where you can help each other by adding alerts about infected trees.

+You can view the project here at [rupsenalarm.nl](https://rupsenalarm.nl/).

 ## UX
 ### User stories
 As a user I want to: